Samuel and Nancy Alexander Wauchope of Ulster

 settled in the area after the Revolutionary wars (see Pedigree

-of the Wauchopes in Donegal2).
-They seem to have
+of the Wauchopes in Donegal3).
+They have been shown to have

-no connection to the other known Wauchopes of Ulster or Scotland (including the Walkups of
+no connection (neither by family tree or Y-DNA testing) to the other known Wauchopes of Ulster or Scotland (including the Walkups of

 Massachusetts or the Wauchopes of Niddrie).
 The Muster Roll of the